Date: November 17, 2013

 Guest Skeptic: Dr. Erich Hanel, Assistant Professor of Emergency Medicine at McMaster University and the newest member of the BEEM Dream Team

-Case Scenario: 72 year old man presents with epistaxis.
+Case Scenario: A 72-year-old man presents with epistaxis.
 He has no history of coagulopathy but does have a history of hypertension, coronary artery disease and osteoarthritis.
 His vital signs are BP 154/92, HR 70 and RR 14.
 He is taking an ACE-I, hydrochlorothiazide 25mg and ASA 81mg.

 Eleven Questions Concerning Epistaxis: